How to Enable IPv6 on Droplets

 Note

 To use IPv6, both ends of the connection must be configured to send and receive IPv6 traffic.
 Not all ISPs offer IPv6 addresses for customers, so you may not be able to connect to an IPv6 address directly from your local machine.
-For example, if your local machine does not have an IPv6 address, you will not be able to connect to your Droplet using its IPv6 address.
+For example, if your local machine does not have an IPv6 address, you cannot connect to your Droplet using its IPv6 address.

 You can locate your public IPv6 address using test-ipv6.com.